thedatauser/Project-1-Blog-Post/README.md

 ## File Descriptions <a name="files"></a>

 This project was broken down into three major insights, each represented by a Jupyter notebook file
-1. Project 1 Blog Post EDA.ipynb - contains EDA, descriptive statistics and ML predictions done on the "listings" dataset
+1. Project 1 Blog Post EDA.ipynb - contains Exploratory Data Analysis, descriptive statistics and ML predictions done on the "listings" dataset
-2. Project 1 Blog Post Prediction.ipynb - continuation of the first file showing alternative ML algorithm
+2. Project 1 Blog Post Prediction.ipynb - continuation of the first file showing alternative ML algorithm and comparing results.
 3. Project 1 Blog Post Analyzing Airbnb Occupancy Across Months.ipynb - contains analysis on Airbnb demand in Boston